tunmi13productions/Manamon2-Guide/README.md

 [Download Manamon 2 Guide Retriever Tool](https://tunmi13.com/projects/manamon2guide.zip)

 ## Note
-The post-game content is currently not written.
-We plan to continue writing it in the future, however.
+The post-game content is currently being written gradually, with assistance from fellow contributors (see above).
+However, it is likely we might have missed something.
+If this is the case, please open a pull request, or contact me, so that the content can be added. if you write it, you will be included in the contributors section above.

+Thank you!